datacori/Data-Python/Python (5) .md

 False
 ```
 ---
-## Notes

 Any non-zero number is evaluated as True.
-0 is the only integer value evaluated as False.
+0 is the only integar value evaluated as False.
 This behavior is commonly used in conditions and loop control.

 ---

 ## bool() Function